eclipse-sumo/sumo/docs/web/docs/Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md

 - `≥0`: the index of the lane, starting with rightmost=0
-- "`random`": a random lane is chosen;
+- "`random`": a random lane is chosen (among all lanes that allow the vehicle) Only a single random lane is tested per simulation step
-  please note that a vehicle insertion is not retried if it could not be inserted
-- "`free`": the most free (least occupied) lane is chosen
+- "`free`": the most free (least occupied) lane is chosen among all lanes that allow the vehicle
-- "`allowed`": the "free" lane (see above) of those lane of the depart edge which allow vehicles of the class the vehicle belongs to
+- "`allowed`": the most free (least occupied) lane is chosen among all lanes that allow the vehicle and also permit continuation to the next route edge
-- "`best`": the "free" lane of those who allow the vehicle the longest ride without the need to lane change
+- "`best`": the most free (least occupied) lane is chosen among all lanes that allow the vehicle and which minimize the required number of future lane changes
 - "`first`": the rightmost lane the vehicle may use